-Community placements are with non-profits capable of providing steady work and opportunities for students.
+Community placements are with nonprofits capable of providing steady work and opportunities for students.
 They have strong mentoring supervisors and an interest in a developmental service model within a long-term reciprocal relationship with the college.
-The developmental aspect requires that each year a student is challenged in a new way to make connections, serve differently, or lead in a new capacity.
+The developmental aspect requires that a student is challenged each year in a new way to make connections, serve differently or lead in a new capacity.

 Who We Are